Educational Teachers

 Tips

-For example, if a student likes to climb, the movement may be trying to find parts of the body that can help with balance, coordination, and stability.
-WTM movement would then start with a GI Joe/lizard crawl.
+For example, if a student likes to climb, the movement may identify body parts.
+These parts of the pelvis, hips, knees, and legs can help improve balance, coordination, and stability.
+WTM movement would start with a GI Joe/lizard crawl, or the lesson “Gecko Race Relay.”
 The student is on her belly and tries to crawl like a lizard.
-The crawl will reveal if the feet or legs are engaged with the floor.
-Are the right and left legs both being used to propel the body forward?
-The lizard crawl helps the student sense how the lower body parts work or don’t work together.
+The crawl on the belly helps the feet or legs get engaged with the floor.

-This is the third step, becoming feeling the physical awkwardness in their movement.
 The awkward movement is actually a key component to understanding what kind of motion is needed.
-However, movement organization is not easy to accomplish if the symptoms of the students are severe.
+However, functional movement organization (see Research) is not easy to accomplish if the symptoms of the students are severe.

 Extremely dysfunctional students need expert hands to help the student’s body sense movement organization between body parts.
 (Find a Feldenkrais® Practitioner) We got astounding results with the method, Functional Integration (FI).
 Behaviors from hyperactivity turned to listening, following directions, and sharing.

-A Functional Integration (FI®) lesson, a Feldenkrais® method, uses the tactile stimulus of a hands-on session to send movement information through the body.
+A Functional Integration (FI®) lesson is a Feldenkrais® method.
+It uses the tactile stimulus of a hands-on session.
+This sends movement information through the body.
 The sessions give these gifted students ways to use their energy in productive ways.
 They become clear about what they are thinking as opposed to what they are actually doing.
 They learn to cooperate, and their behavior becomes calm and ambitious.
-(Book A New Sensory Self Awareness, Part I and (Part II –TBA})
+(Book A New Sensory Self Awareness, Part I and Part II –TBA}

 RECap